Stepping into the Software 3.0 Era

 • The action is hard to reverse (deletions, deployments, external API calls)

-• There are multiple valid paths and no clear winner
+• There are multiple options but no clear right answer

-A great agent is one that knows when to ask.
+A good agent knows when to ask.
+A great one knows “when not to.”

-The Software 3.0 era is here.
-But that doesn't make everything we've learned obsolete.
+The dawn of the nascent Software 3.0 doesn't render everything we've learned before obsolete.

 • Dependency management, interface design

-CLAUDE.md, skills, conversation history, MCP responses—it all competes for space in the context window.
-200K tokens sounds like a lot, until you're working with a large codebase.
+CLAUDE.md, Skills, conversation history, and MCP responses—all of it piles into the context window.
+200K tokens sounds generous until you're working across a large codebase, and suddenly it's gone.

 Element